Skip to content

 Localtonians wish a Happy Birthday to Louisville native Amanda Ashlee Mertz, born in 1986.

-November 21, 1988, UK’s Women’s Cross Country Team won the National Championship; their 1st and only championship to date.
+November 21, 1988, the UK Women’s Cross Country Team won the National Championship, their 1st and only championship to date.

-November 21, 1990, the New Madrid fault shifted its weight moving ever so slightly that apparently, no one in the Western Kentucky counties noticed.
-The Memphis State University Center for Earthquake Research and Information reported that the 10:07 am (EST) quake measured 2.5.
+November 21, 1990, the New Madrid fault shifted its weight ever so slightly, that apparently, no one in the Western Kentucky counties noticed.
+The Memphis State University Center for Earthquake Research and Information reported the 10:07 am (EST) quake measured 2.5.

 November 21, 1990, Kentucky prosecuted its largest drug-trafficking ring in terms of the volume of cocaine it imported, one ton.
 An Indiana man received 20 years in prison without parole.